seed-labs/seed-emulator/examples/basic/A11_add_containers_new/method_1/README.md

 ## Adding an existing container

-We have implemented an API called `attachCustomer` in the `Docker` compiler class.
+We have implemented an API called `attachCustomContainer` in the `Docker` compiler class.
 It allows us to add a pre-constructed docker compose entry to the `docker-compose.yml` file.
-The network and the port-forwarding field of this entry can be dynamically constructed through the `asn`, `net`, `ip_address`, and `port-forwarding` arguements.
+The network field of this entry can be dynamically constructed through the `asn`, `net`, `ip_address` arguements.
+The API also allow users to provide port-forwarding and environment-variables arguements.

 ```
 DOCKER_COMPOSE_ENTRY = """\